2024 Design Awards

 I want to change something after I've paid.
 What do I do?
-Once an entry is paid, you cannot change the category, entry title, entry format, winners information, description of entry, or creative credits.
+Once an entry is paid, you cannot change the category, entry title, entry format, winner's information, description of entry, or creative credits.
 A paid entry is final, so check it carefully before proceeding to the payment fields.
-If chosen as a winner, you will be given a small window of time add or edit information.
+If chosen as a winner, you will be given a small window of time to add or edit information.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.

 My client has revoked the right for me to enter work I’ve already paid for.
 What do I do?
 We do not issue refunds, but contact firstname.lastname@example.org if you need the entry removed from the judging or winners' pool.

 I'm getting error messages when I try to pay.
 What do I do?
 If you entered your payment information incorrectly on your first attempt, any subsequent attempts would be declined, even if you change your payment type.
 Close your browser and log back into My Entries.
 You should now be able to proceed with payment.
 If you continue to experience difficulties, contact email@example.com.